mavenplugins/gradle-maven-settings-plugin/README.md

 - Exclude Gradle built-in repository names `Gradle Central Plugin Repository`, `Google` and `MavenLocal` from mirror application by default to prevent accidental overriding of important repositories.
 This list is configurable via the `mirrorExclusions` property.
+- Apply `localRepository` from a `userSettingsFileName` configured settings file to the Gradle `MavenLocal` repo if `localRepository` is set in there.
+(Since plugin version `1.0.1`).

+### Log Output

-- Each plugin action is logged on info level for better visibility into the plugin's configuration modifications.
+- Each plugin action is logged with the effective scope reference on info level for better visibility into the plugin's configuration modifications.

+### Unit Tests

+- Tests migrated to JUnit 5
+- Functional tests added for the Gradle Settings scope.

 ### Compatibility

 - Gradle: The plugin is compatible with Gradle `2.0` and later.
-It has been tested with Gradle `8.14.4`.
+It has been tested with Gradle `9.3.1`.
 - Java: The plugin is compatible with `Java 8` and later.
 - Maven: The plugin is compatible with Maven `3.x` settings files.
 It has dependencies on Maven `3.9.6`.